valarauco/roundcube-plugin-admin-options/README.md

 Users with access to admin-options can see a list of other hooked "admin plugins" and used them from settings tab.
 For example: other plugins can create webui options to control installed/activated plugins, install new skins, change config options, create popup notifications, and so on.

-Stable versions are available from the [Roundcube plugin repository][rcplugrepo] or from the [releases section][releases] on GitHub repository.
+Stable versions are available from the [Roundcube plugin repository][rcplugin] or from the [releases section][releases] on GitHub repository.

 Composer Installation
 ----------------------------------------